go-git/go-git/_local/README.md

 ## Platforms

 Currently only attempting to support `Linux` and `Darwin (Apple)`.
-At least until either someone offers to add it or we get enough requests for more.
+Contributors are more than welcome to propose changes to expand support.

 ### Darwin